cph-cachet/carp.sensing-flutter/packages/carp_health_package/README.md

   ...
 `````

 Then, follow the setup guides in the [health](https://pub.dev/packages/health#setup) plugin.
+Note that there are quite a lot of details to getting the Health plugin to work, including handling permissions.
+For example, on Android, if the user denies access to the health data types TWICE, then the permissions are permanently denied and the app cannot ask anymore.
+In this case, the app cannot be used to request permissions.
+Instead, the user must manually go to the settings of the phone and enable the permissions.
+So make sure to follow the guideline carefully.

 ### Android Integration